tudelft3d/geovalidation.server/val3dity/md/faq.md

 ### What do you do with my uploaded file?

 We delete it right after having validated it, we promise.
-The report is however available to everyone (if they know its ID).
+The report is however available to anyone who knows its ID.

 ---